w3f/polkadot-wiki/docs/general/thousand-validators.md

 ## How it Works

-The [nominating backend](https://github.com/w3f/1k-validators-be) will routinely change its nominations at every {{ polkadot: era :polkadot }}{{ kusama: four eras :kusama }}.
+The [nominating backend](https://github.com/w3f/1k-validators-be) will routinely change its nominations at every era (four eras on Kusama).
 The backend does this by short-listing candidates by validity and then sorts validators by their weighted score in descending order.

 - Validators with a higher weighted score are selected for any possible slots.
 As validators are nominated and actively validate, their weighted scores decrease allowing other validators to be